Raihan9797/web-prac/frontend/README.md

 ```

 * we can also just pass the meal as a whole as seen in the commented code.
 Then in the MealItem(), we access it via `props.meal.name`

+## 5. Add MealItemForm and Input component
+1.